nmcdonnell-kx/docs/docs/interfaces/arrow/reference.md

 ### `sc.schemaFields`

-*Return the list of field identifiers used by the schema instance*
+*Return the list of field identifiers used by a schema*

 ```q
 .arrowkdb.sc.schemaFields[schema_id]